Kaisa-Marysia/OSCAD/README.md

 # OSCAD
-3D Models created with Open SCAD
+In this repository I share my Open SCAD Files, for generative modells.